visala29/SimpleTimeService/README.md

 checkout to terraform branch

-open the files in vscode editor and
+open terraform.tfvar file in vscode editor

 update your "your-dockerhub-username"/"your-image-name":latest in terraform.tfvar file